Cameron Tucker: Atlanta Pit Bull Owner Arrested After Dogs Kill One Child And Gravely Injure Another

 In related news, two Bronx officers were forced to open fire on a pit bull that charged on them as they attempted to make an arrest, once again according to the New York Post.

-As members of the NYPD investigated the home of a suspect on E. 162 St. in Longwood on January 6, one of the resident’s two pit bulls managed to escape from a locked cage in a back bedroom, and came for the police man who was arrested its owner.
+As members of the NYPD investigated the home of a suspect on E. 162 St. in Longwood on January 6, one of the resident’s two pit bulls managed to escape from a locked cage in a back bedroom and came for the policeman who was arrested its owner.
 Quickly drawing their weapons, two of the cops opened fire on the animal, killing it instantly.
 Another dog, who remained secure in its cage, was not harmed.

 The two cops who fired their weapons were taken to nearby Lincoln Hospital to be treated for minor injuries.
 The apartment’s owner, as well as a female cohort, were booked into custody without further interruption.